cvvcvccvvcvc/dex-simulator/README.md

-Sure!
-Here's a concise and clear README for your simulation project:

----

 # Dex Simulator

 A Python simulation framework modeling an AMM liquidity pool, arbitrage opportunities, and external market price dynamics.
 Designed to simulate Uniswap V3-like pools with concentrated liquidity and arbitrage bots acting on price discrepancies.